braziljs/eloquente-javascript/10_modules.md

 quote}}

-{{index organization, "code structure", "Yuan-Ma", "Book of Programming"}}
+{{index "Yuan-Ma", "Book of Programming"}}

+{{figure {url: "img/chapter_picture_10.jpg", alt: "Picture of a building built from modular pieces", chapter: framed}}}

+{{index organization, "code structure"}}

-The ideal program has a crystal clear structure.
-It's easy to explain how it works, and each part plays a well-defined role.
+The ideal program has a crystal-clear structure.
+The way it works is easy to explain, and each part plays a well-defined role.

 {{index "organic growth"}}

 A typical real program grows organically.
 New pieces of functionality are added as new needs come up.
-Structuring—and preserving structure—is additional work, work which will only pay off in the future, the _next_ time someone works on the program.
-So it is tempting to neglect it, and allow the parts of the program to become deeply entangled.
+Structuring—and preserving structure—is additional work.
+It's work that will pay off only in the future, the _next_ time someone works on the program.
+So it is tempting to neglect it and allow the parts of the program to become deeply entangled.

 {{index readability, reuse, isolation}}

 This causes two practical issues.
-Firstly, understanding such a system is hard.
+First, understanding such a system is hard.
 If everything can touch everything else, it is difficult to look at any given piece in isolation.
-You are forced to build up a holistic understanding of the whole thing.
-Secondly, if you want to use any of the functionality from such a program in another situation, rewriting it may be easier than trying to disentangle it from its context.
+You are forced to build up a holistic understanding of the entire thing.
+Second, if you want to use any of the functionality from such a program in another situation, rewriting it may be easier than trying to disentangle it from its context.

-The term "((big ball of mud))" is often used for such large, structureless programs.
-Everything sticks together, and when you try to pick out a piece, the whole thing comes apart and your hands get dirty.
+The phrase "((big ball of mud))" is often used for such large, structureless programs.
+Everything sticks together, and when you try to pick out a piece, the whole thing comes apart, and your hands get dirty.

 ## Modules